 Professional groomers sometimes use calming music to help dogs relax.
 Natural supplements designed to help calm your dog can also be useful in certain circumstances.
 If you have a dog who is particularly nervous with grooming, ask your vet about recommendations for a supplement that could help.

 Some even find that their dogs respond well to calming music, judging from the comments on the video below it seems to work for plenty of people!

 Professional grooming services are always a good option for dog owners who don’t feel comfortable with grooming in their homes.
 Some groomers have mobile services and can even come to your home for grooming.
 Treats are an essential item to keep close at hand during grooming.
-Some people who groom their dogs at home keep a special treat that’s just used during grooming time.
-This helps your dog have a positive association as they will learn to expect those special treats.

 Depending on your dog and their comfort level with grooming, you may be able to do the trimming, bathing, nail clipping, and other grooming tasks all at once.
 Other dogs do better when you spread out the grooming over a couple of days.
 Of course, this isn’t necessarily a good option for professional groomers who need to be efficient with their time.
 But as a professional, you will likely learn many tricks from hands-on experience.
 Plus, when you work with the same dogs frequently, they come to know you and will be comfortable with you.
 As a professional groomer, it’s always helpful to do a calm introduction with each new dog, and include treats to reinforce that positive association.